 The campaign report is displayed in this way.
 It tells you Open Rate, Click Rate, Successful Deliveries, Bounces, Unsubscribes, Spam Reports.

 Open Rate: Open rate is the total percentage of recipients who opened the email.

 Click Rate: Also known as Click-Through-Rate is the percentage of recipients who clicked on the link or an image in the email.

-Successful Deliveries: If you sent the email to 100 people, then Successful Deliveries data tells you how many people the email got delivered.
+Successful Deliveries: If you sent the email to 100 people, then Successful Deliveries data tells you how many people the email got delivered to.
 The email may not be delivered because of the wrong email address or any other reason.

 Bounces: Bounces is the percentage of emails bounced back to you because the recipient’s email server rejected the email.